Malt vs Milkshake: What Is the Difference?

 Malted milk ice cream is ice cream made with milk that has the addition of malted milk powder before going through the churning and freezing process.
 The barley in the malt gives the milk a slightly earthy and savory flavor that complements the sweetness in the ice cream.
 This is a more modern twist on the classic dessert that is the malt milkshake.

 History of the Malt Milkshake

 Originally, malt sugar was prescribed to children and invalids as a dietary supplement because it was easy to digest.
 In 1882, a man by the name of William Horlick found a way to make malt into a powder and combined it with evaporated milk to create the signature powder used for malted milk drinks.
 In 1922, Walgreens employee Ivar “Pop” Coulson decided to add ice cream to malted milk, creating the first-ever malted milkshake.
 It rose immensely in popularity during Prohibition as customers were forced out of saloons and into ice cream parlors and soda shops.

 The practice of adding malted milk powder to milkshakes dates back to the 1920s, and you can still find this old-time drink in retro diners today.
-You can even make your very own malted milkshake right at home with our recipe.
+You can even make this very delicious dessert for your ice cream parlor with our malt milkshake recipe.

 Malted Milkshake Recipe